 Lunch: 12 - 2pm

 Thursday and Friday

 Due to government advice on social isolation, we regret that Café Mosaic is closed until further notice.

 The Church Café was renovated in the summer of 2018 in preparation for the opening of the newly built Peach Place right outside our doors.

-Café Mosaic has been named as such as we will soon be unveiling a beautiful mosaic fish sculpture on the side of the Bradbury Centre as part of Wokingham's mosaic trail.
+Café Mosaic has been named after the beautiful mosaic fish sculpture on the side of the Bradbury Centre.

 Mosaics also represent what our Church and the Café mean to many people.
 A collection of people gathered to make a fantastic 'whole' and volunteers from many different backgrounds help us to provide a warm, friendly welcome.